 The English B.S. degree program in secondary education leads to a New York State Initial Certificate for teaching English in grades 7–12.

-Freshmen and transfers with fewer than 30 credits or a GPA below 2.5 are admitted into the English major and may switch to English education upon meeting departmental requirements.
-Transfers with more than 30 credits and a GPA of 2.5 or above can be admitted directly into English education.
+Freshmen with a high school GPA below 85 and transfers with fewer than 30 credits or a GPA below 3.0 are admitted into the English major and may switch to English education upon meeting departmental requirements.
+Freshmen with a high school GPA of 85 or above and transfers with more than 30 credits and a GPA of 3.0 or above can be admitted directly into English education.

 326 Ketchum Hall